nima-azari/RDFONTOLOGYtoCSV/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This tool is provided as-is for educational and research purposes.
+This tool is provided for educational and research purposes.